 If you are refinishing or installing hardwoods, your options of types of wood are overwhelming.
-From engineered to custom site finish, and all kinds of varieties of wood and then of course, stains and finishes- it’s a lot!
-I hope sharing my experience of choosing our white oak hardwoods helps you narrow it down!
+From engineered to custom site finish, all kinds of varieties of wood and then of course, stains and finishes- it’s a lot!
+I hope sharing my experience of choosing our white oak hardwoods and the stain we chose helps you narrow it down!

-I knew from the beginning we would be using white oak.
-Our builder recommended it, but I also had done my own research.
+I knew from the beginning we would be using white oak flooring.
+Our builder recommended it, but I did my research too!
 White oak is one of the more durable hardwoods; it’s harder than other kinds of hardwood (harder meaning more resilient to dents).

 Red oak has pinkish undertones that will come out if you try to whitewash them, or give them a very light stain.
 It simply doesn’t take as well to white, gray and darker stain colors.
 So if you love the trendy colors I just mentioned, listen up!